Tell al-Fakhar

-The site and its environment
+Location

-The mound measures 200 by 135 m and is 4.5 m high.
+The site measures 200 by 135 m and is 4.5 m high.
 It is located in an area where rainfed agriculture is possible and 2 km north of the site is a wadi that carries water during the winter.
 There are numerous other tells in the region that show evidence for occupation from prehistoric periods up to the Islamic era.
 The important and contemporary site of Yorgan Tepe, ancient Nuzi, is located 25 km east of Tell al-Fakhar.

-Occupation history
+History

+The excavation revealed two main occupation phases, termed Stratum II (Mitanni/Kassite; Late Bronze) and Stratum I (Neo-Assyrian; Iron Age).
+The proposed ancient name of Tell al-Fakhar is Kuruhanni.